Kayleigh McEnany: Early life and education

-McEnany was born and raised in Tampa, Florida.
+McEnany was born in Tampa, Florida and raised in nearby Plant City.
 She is the daughter of commercial roofing company owner Michael and Leanne McEnany.
 She also has a younger sister, Ryann McEnany.
 McEnany attended the Academy of the Holy Names, a private Catholic preparatory school in Tampa.
 After graduating, she majored in international politics at Georgetown University's School of Foreign Service in Washington, D.C., and she studied abroad at St Edmund Hall, Oxford.
 While at Oxford, she was taught politics by future British Labour politician Nick Thomas-Symonds.
 After graduating from Georgetown in 2010, McEnany spent three years as a producer on the Mike Huckabee Show.

 McEnany attended the University of Miami School of Law for her first (1L) year before transferring to Harvard Law School.
 At the Miami School of Law, McEnany received the Bruce J. Winick Award for Excellence, a scholarship awarded to students in the top 1% of their class.
 She graduated from Harvard in 2016.